aframevr/aframe-site/src/_posts/post-processing.md

 ## How does post processing work?

 In essence, its little more than 2D processing of images like one would do with photoshop or gimp.
-A full screen quad is used to cover the whole screen and draw shaders which use the base scene rendering textures(color+depth) as their input.
+A full screen quad is used to cover the whole screen and draw with shaders that use the base scene rendering textures(color+depth) for their input.

 Some basic but very useful operations would be the manipulation of colors to get a desired aesthetic.
 A toon effect can be achieved with a simple quantization of the color values.
-A vignette effect by darkening based on the uvs of the texture.
+A vignette effect by darkening parts of the screen based on the uvs of the full screen quad.

-Besides operations with color, the combination of a depth map opens us a range of other great possibilities.
-Having even partial knowledge of the scene geometry allows us to implement effects like depth of field, outlines, ambient occlusion and more.
+Besides operations on color alone, the combination of a depth map opens us a range of other great possibilities.
+Having even that partial knowledge of the scene geometry allows us to implement effects like depth of field, outlines, ambient occlusion and more.

 ## How do we implement it?

-The most simple setup would be having a single component or system that creates and sets a renderTarget on the scene element, which then processes in its tock() to filter the scene and output on the canvas/screen.
+The most simple setup would require just a single component or system that creates and sets a renderTarget on the scene element, which target then processes in its tock() to filter the scene and output on the canvas/screen.

 ```js
 AFRAME.registerComponent('bloom', {